Kia Sportage SUV review

 Despite its size, the Sportage handles very tidily and is more than capable of making the most of even its most powerful engines.
 There’s not as much body lean as you’d expect from a large SUV thanks to the firm – but not uncomfortable – suspension.
 In fact, the Sportage offers a great balance between ride quality and handling.

-There are four core trim levels, ranging from ‘2’ to GT-Line S. Even the entry-level trim has pretty much all the kit you’ll need, including 17-inch alloys, privacy glass, a height-adjustable driver’s seat, a DAB digital radio, dual-zone air-conditioning, sat nav, a rear-view parking camera and rear parking sensors.
+There are four main trim levels, ranging from ‘2’ to GT-Line S. Even the entry-level trim has pretty much all the kit you’ll need, including 17-inch alloys, privacy glass, a height-adjustable driver’s seat, a DAB digital radio, dual-zone air-conditioning, sat nav, a rear-view parking camera and rear parking sensors.